 By the time that a metrics programme gets implemented, a lot of work will have gone into educating stakeholders, iterating the approach and getting those measures approved.
 At a senior level, any decisions relating to security require a lot of negotiation.

-A few years ago, I worked with a team who had invested a lot of time getting agreement from both Security and IT on the appropriate metrics to use to measure their vulnerability management programme .
+A few years ago, I worked with a team that had invested a lot of time getting agreement from both Security and IT on the appropriate metrics to use to measure their vulnerability management programme.
 When an alternative approach was suggested, they conceded that the new approach may be more effective, but it wasn’t worth rolling back on all of that hard work.

 When you decide on a set of metrics, you establish what aspects of your security programme you’re going to open up to scrutiny.
 If this changes, stakeholders will want to know why.
 There’s also the challenge of conveying a lot of information to senior stakeholders in a short time.
 If the way you measure changes they have to invest more time in order to understand the now unfamiliar presentation of data.
 As a result, maturing a metrics programme can be a slow process.

-Organisations need to weigh up the cost of collecting the data for their “ideal” metrics programme versus the insight it will provide them.
+The final challenge of security metrics lies in the practical limitations.
+Organisations need to weigh up the cost of collecting the data for their ‘ideal’ metrics programme versus the insight it will provide them.
 Often what would need to be done to collect the data to assess a control in a particular way could be considerably more onerous than the implementation of the control itself.